hkpeaks/peaks-consolidation/README.md

 - Billion-row sorting
 - And more

-This version can prove that it is significantly faster than the fastest dataframe software #DuckDB 0.8.0 in some measures, where DuckDB 0.8.0 has been significantly faster than Polars 0.18.0 in some measures particularly in large datasets and parquet file format.
-So now my focus of benchmarking has shifted to DuckDB.
+Based on some measures, coming pre-release is likely to be significantly faster than the fastest dataframe software DuckDB 0.8.0.
+In some measures, DuckDB 0.8.0 has been significantly faster than Polars 0.18.0 particularly in large datasets and parquet file format.
+As a result, my focus of benchmarking has shifted to DuckDB.

 ## Ultra Speed for Query Billion Rows